Powerful Black History Reads: Recommended Books and Authors

 Libertie Sampson is born during the Reconstruction-era in America.
 Her mother encourages Libertie to become a practicing physician so they can run a joint practice in the future.
 Instead of listening to her mother, she marries and moves to Haiti, with the promise that she will be her spouse’s equal.
 Libertie arrives on the island only to find out that she is considered an insubordinate to her husband and the men in Haiti.
 Libertie is a story of one young women’s journey to find freedom for herself.

-Title: Just Mercy (Adapted for Young Adults): A True Story of the Fight for Justice
+Title: Just Mercy : A Story of Justice and Redemption

 Author: Bryan Stevenson

-Lawyer and social advocate, Bryan Stevenson, writes about the wrongfully imprisoned and his fight for their freedom.
-Just Mercy (Adapted for Young Adults) is perfect for teens.
+Lawyer and social advocate, Bryan Stevenson, writes about the wrongfully imprisoned and his fight for their freedom in his book, Just Mercy : A Story of Justice and Redemption.
+Stevenson is the founder of the Equal Justice Initiative.

-Just Mercy: A True Story of the Fight For Justice (Young Adult Adaptation) is a Kirkus Review Best Book of the Year, was a feature on CBS This Morning and selected as a New York Public Library Best Book of the Year.
-Click here to purchase a copy.
+Click here to order a copy.
 Just Mercy was adapted into a movie starring Michael B. Jordan and Jamie Foxx.
 Click here to learn more and to watch the movie via Amazon Prime.
 Stream for free with a HBO subscription.
-To visit the Equal Justice Initiative website, click here, and to view Stevenson’s TED Talk, click here.

 Title: She Came to Slay: The Life and Times of Harriet Tubman